wistia/wistia-open-docs/_posts/twitter.md

 In the **Inline Embed** area, copy the Embed Code.

-{{ "The Twitter Follow lab uses a Post-Roll call-to-action, so you cannot use a customize call-to-action and the Twitter Follow lab (it will be overwritten if you do)." | note }}
+{{ "The Twitter Follow Lab uses a Post-Roll call-to-action, so you cannot use a customize call-to-action and the Twitter Follow Lab (it will be overwritten if you do)." | note }}

 {% post_image hashed_id: 'd6cccb65c6f27bb6735bf1372c126075172910cd', class: 'center' %}

-Now that you have your embed code copied, open the [Twitter Follow lab](http://wistia.com/labs/twitter-follows) paste your embed code into the box labeled *Paste embed code* (aren't we good with names?).
+Now that you have your embed code copied, open the [Twitter Follow Lab](http://wistia.com/labs/twitter-follows) paste your embed code into the box labeled *Paste embed code* (aren't we good with names?).

 {% post_image hashed_id: '659f7172c9ccd9eb8634462f8983dda2d7f2d41c', class: 'center' %}

-Update the *Mid-Rolls* area with the twitter handles you want to highlight, and the timing of when they should appear.
+Update the *Mid-Rolls* area with the Twitter handles you want to highlight, and the timing of when they should appear.
 You can also add a *Post-Roll*, which can give viewers an handle to follow (i.e. we used `@brendan`, `@csavage`, and then `@wistia` at the end).
 You can also check the *recap names at end* option, which